rohitmishr/rohitmishr/README.md

 rohitmishr/rohitmishr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+I'm a Software Engineer with 1+ years of experience developing web applications using Python.
+I'm adept at troubleshooting and problem solving.
+I'm passionate about creating robust, high-quality software solutions that make a difference in people's lives.
+I'm a strong believer in continuous learning and strive to stay up to date with the latest industry trends.
+In my spare time, I enjoy exploring new technologies, reading, and watching Movies.